thevoid12/braincells/aws/aws-solutions-architect/aws-messaging.md

   - By default, the “message visibility timeout” is 30 seconds
   - That means the message has 30 seconds to be processed
   - After the message visibility timeout is over, the message is “visible” in SQS
+  - SQS Visibility Timeout is a period of time during which Amazon SQS prevents other consumers from receiving and processing the message again.
+In Visibility Timeout, a message is hidden only after it is consumed from the queue.
+Increasing the Visibility Timeout gives more time to the consumer to process the message and prevent duplicate reading of the message. (default: 30 sec., min.: 0 sec., max.: 12 hours)

 - **Amazon SQS - Long Polling:**
   - When a consumer requests messages from the queue, it can optionally “wait” for messages to